patrislav1/ioc2cmake/README.md

 ### Caveats

 I only use the CubeMX LL drivers, so this is not tested against a project structure using HAL drivers.
 For Cortex-M7 MCUs, at the moment it always assumes a double-precision FPU, but there are M7's which have single precision only.

-This is tested on a STM32F767xx MCU (NUCLEO-F767ZI board).
-Not tested on other MCUs yet.
+Tested on following MCUs / boards so far:
+- STM32L433RC / NUCLEO-L433RC-P
+- STM32F407VG / STM32F407G-DISC1
+- STM32F767ZI / NUCLEO-F767ZI

 Feedback and contributions welcome.